-Impacts:

-Changes of surface water management practices and increased groundwater pumping have altered the habitats on which wildlife depends.
+Impacts: Changes of surface water management practices and increased groundwater pumping have altered the habitats on which wildlife depends.
 Vegetation changes have been significant in many locations throughout the Owens Valley.
 Therefore, impacts to certain species of wildlife, which were entirely dependent upon the impacted habitat, can be presumed to be significant.

-Project Description/ Mitigation Measure: The importance of riparian, marsh, and aquatic habitats is recognized for mitigation of the impacts to wildlife that occurred during the 1970 to 1990 period.
-Wetter habitats support many more species and greater populations of wildlife; therefore, water management to create wet habitats will be used to mitigate the significant adverse impacts of the preject. significant adverse impacts of the project.
+Mitigation Measure: The importance of riparian, marsh, and aquatic habitats is recognized for mitigation of the impacts to wildlife that occurred during the 1970 to 1990 period.
+Wetter habitats support many more species and greater populations of wildlife; therefore, water management to create wet habitats will be used to mitigate the significant adverse impacts of the project.